Financial statements glossary

 A glossary of terms you’ll find on Alphabet financial statements.

-- Includes our main internet products such as Search, Ads, Commerce, Maps, YouTube, Google Cloud, Android, Chrome, Google Play as well as hardware products we sell, such as the Pixel phone, Google Home, Chromecast and the Daydream View VR headset.
+- Includes our main internet products such as Search, Ads, Commerce, Maps, YouTube, Google Cloud, Android, Chrome, Google Play as well as hardware initiatives.
 Our technical infrastructure and some newer efforts like Virtual Reality are also included in Google.

-- Google generates revenues primarily from advertising, sales of digital content, apps and cloud offerings, and sales of hardware products.
+- Google generates revenues primarily from advertising, sales of apps, in-app purchases, and digital content, service fees for cloud offerings, and sales of hardware products.

 - Includes businesses such as Access/Google Fiber, Calico, CapitalG, GV, Nest, Verily, Waymo, X and other initiatives.

-- Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Google Fiber, Nest hardware products and services, and licensing and R&D services through Verily.
+- Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Google Fiber, licensing and R&D services through Verily and sales of Nest products and services.

 Revenues and monetization